U.S. Forest Service

 • Bias battery tap unused - - only 4.5V used now, per AF schematic

 The SPF is full of a variety of capacitors, as if they were bought in whatever form was available at the moment or what was the cheapest.
-Of the paper style, there are wax coated tubulars, a "fake" bathtub style next to the bias battery, and several molded Bakelite types.
+Of the paper style, there are wax coated cardboard tubulars, a "fake" bathtub style next to the bias battery, and several molded Bakelite types (Micamold = Boo!) .
 They will all be bad.
-I sawed open the Bakelite types with a Dremel rotary tool and cut0ff saw blade, scraped out the innards, refilled them with a modern dipped plastic style and glued them back together with a hot glue gun.
+I sawed open the Bakelite types with a Dremel rotary tool with cut-off blade, scraped out the innards, refilled them with a modern dipped plastic style and glued them back together with a hot glue gun.
 See below for an example.
 I like the thick leads of the original style which is why I patched them on to the modern capacitors with their thin ones.
 The tubular wax styles were re-cored by heating with a heat gun and pulling out the innards, then refilling with a modern axial lead type and plugging the ends with molten wax or hot glue.
-The bathtub assembly was removed from the chassis, where it was found that it was not hermetically sealed at all, but was a plop of tar covering a wax paper capacitor assembly.
+The bathtub assembly was removed from the chassis, where it was found that it was not hermetically sealed at all, but just had a plop of black tar covering a generic wax paper tubular capacitor assembly.
 Again, the heat gun removed this mess and modern poly capacitors such as shown below were placed inside, and the assembly re-mounted on the chassis.
 Check all the resistors with a digital VOM.
 You are looking for any more than 10% high in value.
 It is not necessary to disconnect a lead to test them.
+Oh, and a lot of people seem clueless as to how to measure paper capacitors for good-bad.
+Measuring the value of capacity is almost meaningless.
+You want to measure the leakage at rated voltage.
+Not the value.
+Modern capacitance meters and so on are useless.
+Use a 1950's bridge with leakage measurement such as a Sprague, Heath or Eico.
+But as I say, they will all be bad anyway.

 The bakelite type re-stuffing: